When You Believe: Cover versions

 In 2011, the first season winner of The X Factor, Melanie Amaro covered this song during the live performance.
 In 2014, the song was performed live by Teodora Sava when she was 13 years old, in duet with Nico, as special guests of the Romanian kids talent show Next Star.
 Pentatonix and Maren Morris covered the song for Pentatonix's 2018 Christmas album Christmas Is Here!.
 Their cover is also featured on The Best of Pentatonix Christmas.

 American Belz Hasidic singer Shulem Lemmer covered the song, in his album The Perfect Dream, released in 2019.
 Cynthia Erivo and Shoshana Bean, with piano accompaniment by Stephen Schwartz, performed the song as part of the Saturday Night Seder on April 11, 2020.
-This version was then released as a single on June 30, 2020.
+This version was then released as a single on June 30 the same year.
+Erivo would go on to perform the song with her Wicked co-star Ariana Grande at the 2024 Met Gala and by herself at the 35th National Memorial Day Concert in Washington, D.C., both in May 2024.
 Swede Isak Danielson, released a version as a single in November 2020.